dmbarbour/glas/docs/GlasDesign.md

             abc10..0     3 bits
             abcde..1    63 bits

-It is feasible to could further extend Node with specialized variants to support efficient binary data, list processing, records as structs instead of radix trees, etc..
-The above offers a reasonable starting point, but the intention is that data in practice should be represented much more efficiently than the naive encoding of binary trees.
+It is feasible to could further extend Node with specialized representations for common data structures (see *Accelerated Representations* below).
+But the idea is that anything can be represented as a binary tree, and binary trees conveniently support indexed structure without introducing 'offsets' or 'pointers'.

 ### Integers